Book available to order now!

-- Making a moral judgment about other people’s engagement in occupation.
+- Making a moral judgment about other people’s engagement in occupations.

-- Labeling people’s occupations as ‘dark occupations’ (so it is not intended to be used as the adjectives of ‘dark’ as being ‘sad’ or ‘evil’, as this would mean prescribing an inherent ‘bad’ or ‘negative’ quality).
+- Labeling people’s occupations as ‘dark occupations’ (so it is not intended to be used by people about other people as the adjectives of ‘dark’ as being ‘sad’ or ‘evil’; this would mean prescribing an inherent ‘bad’ or ‘negative’ quality).

 It is about:

 - My consideration that – just as we visually perceive the moon to have a dark side – there is a dark side of occupation, as many occupations remain under or unexplored (as if in the shadows) and so are less understood.